bsp9991/Lee-moore-maze-routing-algorithm/README.md

 7. NOTE: In the grid, each value depicts each functionality.

 	-1 -> Obstacle

-	0 -> Can be used to route.
+	0 -> Can be used to route

 	-2 -> Source

 	-3 -> Destination

 PSEUDOCODE: